ali-falahati/ali-falahati.github.io/_pages/about.md

 ***The paper for this project is currently in progress and is scheduled to be submitted by November.***

-🌊 Data Science
+🌊 Data Science for Climate change
 ------
-__Under supervision of professor Nasrin Alamdari, Florida State University (May-Aug 2022)__
+_Under supervision of professor Nasrin Alamdari, Florida State University (May-Aug 2022)_

 I joined the Climate change and Water resources research team at Florida State University as their data scientist and machine learning engineer.